2023 Most Popular Animal Science Master's Degree Schools in the Southwest Region

 Full Animal Science at New Mexico State University - Main Campus Report

-With a ranking of #8, University of Arizona did quite well on this year’s most popular schools for animal science students working on their master’s degree.
-Located in the large city of Tucson, University of Arizona is a public school with a very large student population.
+University of Arizona did quite well in this year’s ranking of the most popular places for animal science students to get a master’s degree.
+It came in at #8 on the list.
+Located in the city of Tucson, University of Arizona is a public school with a very large student population.

 About 50% of the students majoring in animal science at the school are women while 50% are male.

-Full Animal Science at University of Arizona Report
+Read full report on Animal Science at University of Arizona

 With a ranking of #9, Texas A&M University - Kingsville did quite well on this year’s most popular schools for animal science students working on their master’s degree.
 Located in the town of Kingsville, Texas A&M Kingsville is a public school with a moderately-sized student population.

-Tarleton State University landed the #9 spot in the 2023 rankings for the most popular master’s degree animal science programs.
+Tarleton State University came in at #9 in this year’s edition of the Most Popular Animal Science Master’s Degree Schools in the Southwest Region ranking.
 Tarleton is a fairly large public school located in the remote town of Stephenville.

-Explore the best animal science colleges for a specific state in the Southwest region.
+Explore the best animal science schools for a specific state in the Southwest region.

 Animal Science is one of 16 different types of programs to choose from.